IbroDante/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-this id my pointer docs
+this is my pointer docs and is fabulus